-In high-volume custom designs, performance and manufacturing cost issues outweigh design or other non-recurring engineering cost issues, primarily because of the large profits that these chips can potentially produce.
-These large profits result from very large sales volumes.
-Large volumes alone are neither necessary nor sufficient to warrant the custom design style, special process engineering and equipment, etc. often associated with such parts; the key is that the expected return on the combined NRE and manufacturing investment must be positive.
+In high-volume custom designs, performance and manufacturing cost issues outweigh design or other non-recurring engineering cost issues, primarily because of the large profits that these chips can potentially produce due to sales volumes.
+Large volumes are neither necessary nor sufficient to warrant the custom design style, special process engineering and equipment, etc. often associated with such parts; the key is that expected return on combined NRE and manufacturing investment must be positive.
 Within the high-volume custom arena, three dominant classes today are MPUs, memory5 and reprogrammable (e.g., FPGA).
-In this section, MPU is a focus as one of the key system drivers for semiconductor products.
-MPUs use the most aggressive design styles and manufacturing technologies to achieve their goals.
+The MPU product class is a key system driver for semiconductor products, since it uses the most aggressive design styles and manufacturing technologies.
 It is for these high-volume parts that changes to the manufacturing flow are made, new design styles and supporting tools are created (the large revenue streams can pay for new tool creation), and subtle circuits issues are uncovered (not all risks taken by designers work out).
 Indeed, MPUs drive the semiconductor industry with respect to integration density and design complexity, power-speed performance envelope, large-team design process efficiency, test and verification, power management, and packaged system cost.
 While MPUs (and high-volume custom designs in general) are extremely labor-intensive, they create new technology and automation methods (in both design and fabrication) that are leveraged by the entire industry.